katanemo/arch/docs/source/intro/what_is_arch.rst

 Arch is an intelligent `(Layer 7) <https://www.cloudflare.com/learning/ddos/what-is-layer-7/>`_ gateway designed for generative AI apps, AI agents, and Co-pilots that work with prompts.
-Engineered with purpose-built :ref:`LLMs <llms_in_arch>`, Arch handles the critical but undifferentiated tasks related to the handling and processing of prompts, including detecting and rejecting `jailbreak <https://github.com/verazuo/jailbreak_llms>`_ attempts, intelligently calling “backend” APIs to fulfill the user's request represented in a prompt, routing to and offering disaster recovery between upstream LLMs, and managing the observability of prompts and LLM interactions
+Engineered with purpose-built :ref:`LLMs <llms_in_arch>`, Arch handles all the critical but undifferentiated tasks related to the handling and processing of prompts, including detecting and rejecting `jailbreak <https://github.com/verazuo/jailbreak_llms>`_ attempts, intelligently calling “backend” APIs to fulfill the user's request represented in a prompt, routing to and offering disaster recovery between upstream LLMs, and managing the observability of prompts and LLM interactions